13 Things We Love to Do in Sacramento with Kids

 Because it’s a state recreational area, a $10,00 parking fee is valid all day.

-6. Quarry Park
+4. Quarry Park

-If you are looking for outdoor activities in Sacramento and a day packed with adrenaline for your kids, Quarry Park is the place to go.
+If you are looking for outdoor activities in Sacramento and a day packed with adrenaline for your kids, Quarry Adventure Park is the place to go.

-Located in Rocklin, Quarry Park offers plenty of adventure activities for all the family.
-The Quarry Kids Kove is made for kids from 3 years old to 13 years old, where they can run free and climb.
-With more than 30 different activities from climbing nets to zip lines and balance beams, your kids will have a lot of fun.
+Located in Rocklin, Quarry Adventure Park offers plenty of adventure activities for all the family.
+The Quarry Kids Kove is made for kids from 3 years old to 13 years old.

+When we visited, we only did Kids Kove, because my youngest was too small for the Zip Line.
 It costs $15.00 per child for a 1.5-hour session.
 Parents do not pay to enter.
+We are hoping to go back to try the Zip Line

-7. Stock Ranch Natural Preserve
+6. Stock Ranch Natural Preserve

 stock-natural-reserve